The mission of the SLU Center for Interprofessional Education and Research is to:

 The interprofessional education programs prepare graduates for interprofessional patient/client-centered care, effective and efficient delivery of health care services, and advocacy for the improvement of health and health services.
 Reflective of the mission of Saint Louis University, the CIER established FIVE DOMAINS of SLU-IPE to guide the application of IPE curriculum to the care of individuals, communities, and the health care system.

 - Interprofessional Practice: a collaborative, interdependent use of shared expertise directed toward a unified delivery of optimal patient care.
 This includes understanding the roles, responsibilities, and scope of practice of various health professions, and skills at collaborative decision making and team-based communication.

-Integrated, Patient-centered Care: The development of attitudes and communication skills that support patient empowerment and inclusion in care planning, while demonstrating sensitivity to autonomy, culture, language, literacy, socioeconomic conditions, and patient comfort.
-Additionally, the integration of evidence-based practice, informatics, self-management support, and care coordination as outlined in a Patient Centered Medical Home.
+- Integrated, Patient-centered Care: the development of attitudes and skills that support patient empowerment and inclusion in care planning while demonstrating sensitivity to autonomy, culture, language, literacy, socioeconomic conditions, and patient comfort.
+Additionally, the integration of evidence based practice, informatics, self-management support, and care coordination to provide the best patient care and health outcomes.

-Wellness: The integration of evidence-based prevention guidelines and development of patient education skills enabling a system change from “sick-care” to wellness and prevention.
-Additionally, an understanding of an ecological model for determinants of health and program components that support community/population health.
+- Wellness: The integration of evidence-based prevention guidelines and development of patient education skills enabling a system change from “sick-care” to wellness and prevention.
+Students across professions will demonstrate an understanding of an ecological model for determinants of health and program components that support community/population health.

-Patient Safety and Quality Care: The ability to demonstrate personal and systems quality improvement processes and communication skills across professions that lead to a reduced risk and improved quality of care.
+- Patient Safety and Quality Care: The ability to demonstrate personal and systems quality improvement processes and communication skills across professions that lead to reduced errors and adverse outcomes and improved quality of care.

-Social Justice: Recognize one’s responsibility to act for the good of others and apply knowledge and skills in helping the most vulnerable.
-This includes understanding and working to eliminate health disparities and developing skills for advocacy, policy change, and community development.
+- Social Justice: the ability to recognize one’s responsibility to act for the good of others and apply knowledge and skills in helping the most vulnerable.
+This includes understanding and working to eliminate health disparities, and developing skills for advocacy, policy change, and community development.